Productivity expert and author of 168 Hours, I Know How She Does It, and The New Corner Office

-Laura Vanderkam, a Philadelphia-area journalist, in an expert on time management who shares her techniques for getting the most out of each day to audiences of busy people everywhere.
-She’s written numerous books on the subject of productivity, including 168 Hours: You Have More Time Than You Think (Portfolio, 2010), and What the Most Successful People Do Before Breakfast (Portfolio, 2013).
-She is also the author of I Know How She Does It: How Successful Women Make the Most of Their Time (Portfolio, 2015), which is a time diary study of 1000 days in the lives of professional women and their families.
+Laura Vanderkam is an expert on time management who shares her techniques for getting the most out of each day with audiences of busy people everywhere.
+She’s written numerous books on the subject of productivity, including 168 Hours: You Have More Time Than You Think, What the Most Successful People Do Before Breakfast, Off the Clock, and Juliet’s School of Possibilities.
+She is also the author of I Know How She Does It: How Successful Women Make the Most of Their Time, which is a time diary study of 1000 days in the lives of professional women and their families.

-Her latest book, Juliet’s School of Possibilities, brings Vanderkam’s invaluable lessons on productivity and time management to a new audience in the form of a fable.
-Laura’s work has appeared in publications including The New York Times, The Wall Street Journal, USA Today, City Journal, Fortune, and Fast Company.
+In her book, The New Corner Office, Laura Vanderkam draws on 18 years of working from home to share strategies for productivity, creativity, and health in the new corner office, post-pandemic and beyond.
+Vanderkam’s work has appeared in publications including The New York Times, The Wall Street Journal, USA Today, City Journal, Fortune, and Fast Company.

 Discover how you can find balance within your organization.
 Visit Laura Vanderkam’s Company Reads page to learn more.

 168 Hours: Succeeding at Work and Life, 24/7

 Drawing on the themes from her time management books, Laura Vanderkam talks about how to manage the 168 hours we all have each week to get the most out of your professional and personal life.
 In addition to sharing her top time management tips, Vanderkam can work with a few audience members beforehand to tweak their schedules, and incorporate the results into her talk.